Skip to main content

 “I’m on a horse.”
 Quick, witty, and able to appeal to multiple target audiences, this Old Spice commercial uses former wide receiver, Isaiah Mustafa, to jokingly show you how a man should smell.
 Whatever you think about the product, this commercial does an excellent job of holding your attention with a fast pace and short set of moving scenes with perfectly timed jokes.
 This ad was ahead of its time in terms of style.

-Pepsi, “We Will Rock You” (2004)
+Pepsi, “We will rock you” (2004)

-Okay, Pepsi really called up P!nk, Beyonce, and Britney Spears to sing ‘We Will Rock You’ in a gladiator stadium and cause such a scene that Enrique Iglesias falls off his emperor perch…iconic to say the least.
+Okay, Pepsi really called up Pink, Beyonce, and Britney Spears to sing ‘We Will Rock You’ in a gladiator stadium and cause such a scene that Enrique Iglesias falls off his emperor perch…iconic to say the least.
 If this commercial didn’t have you pause your Super Bowl antics to watch, I’m a little concerned for you.

 Oh Betty White.
 An American entertainment pioneer.
 An icon.
 A hilarious and irreverent lady.
 Snickers knew exactly what they were doing when strategizing for the big game that year.
 This commercial series went down in the hall of fame and for good reason.
 Betty White getting sacked will live forever.
-I still tell my brother 13 years later to go eat a Snickers when he’s being a pain.
+I still tell my brother 14 years later to go eat a Snickers when he’s being a pain.

 Tide, “It’s a Tide Ad” (2018)